 December has officially arrived and I officially feel like I can finally (officially) share Christmas-y recipes.
 YAY!
-I've had lots of ideas churning around inside this ol' brain o' mine since before Thanksgiving, but my most recent inspiration is the one I decided to act on first…Christmas Tree Sheet Cake Pops!
+I've had lots of ideas churning around inside this ol' brain o' mine since before Thanksgiving, but my most recent inspiration is the one I decided to act on first...this Christmas tree-inspired Christmas Sheet Cake!

-If you've been around this place since last December, you may recall the decadent and adorable Christmas Tree Brownie Pops that I shared back then.
+If you've been around this place since last December, you may recall the decadent and adorable Christmas Tree Brownies that I shared back then.
 I basically baked my favorite brownie recipe in a half sheet pan, sliced it into Christmas tree-like triangles, and then decorated them with cream cheese frosting and a plethora of holiday sprinkles.
 Fun to make with the kids, fun to give as gifts or serve at parties, and definitely fun to eat!

 But you know what's even faster to make than divvying up batter in cupcake liners and frosting individual cupcakes?
-One big sheet cake.
-And if that sheet cake is based on a Texas Sheet Cake recipe — which already happens to be thin and flat — then don't you agree it would be the ideal medium for Christmas tree pops?
+One big Christmas Sheet Cake.
+And if that sheet cake is based on a Texas Sheet Cake recipe -- which already happens to be thin and flat -- then don't you agree it would be the ideal medium for cutting out Christmas trees?

-Then I took my favorite frosting — Classic Cream Cheese Frosting — and spread it on top.
+Then I took my favorite frosting -- Classic Cream Cheese Frosting -- and spread it on top.
 I figured since we're dealing with cake here, spreading would be easier than piping it onto each individual tree, à la last year's brownie pops.

 I eyeballed my triangles, but you could certainly get all Type A and pull out a ruler, if you prefer.
 I basically just set my pan vertically and cut four even-ish rows with a knife, then sliced each row into six triangles, like so...

 You can see that there's a little half-triangle piece on the end of each row that won't get made into a tree.
 Darn shame, that is...I can't possibly imagine what you might do with all those scraps. *burp*

 Then break the crook off of a mini candy cane, stick the broken side into the bottom of a tree, and press a peppermint "star" into the frosting at the top of the tree.
-Ta-daaa!
-Cute and simple Christmas Tree Sheet Cake Pops!

 One word of caution...this cream cheese frosting does soften at room temperature and, after some time in a heated room, you might find your peppermint stars sloooowly sliding off the trees.
 So just be sure to keep these treats refrigerated until you're ready to serve them (or give them away).